[Last updated in November 2012]

 When I was shortlisted for that CTA position, I cancelled the telephone interview saying that “If no other candidates have the support of the LMAC Directors" they should reschedule my interview.
 Dodging the condition that the LMAC directors should get a choice, they rescheduled.
 Then they rescheduled again - stretching the selection process into November.
 So it seems my delayed interview was giving UNDP an excuse not to appoint anyone at all.
-That probably fits someone’s agenda so, since I could not have accepted the restrictions of the job anyway, I withdrew my application.
+That probably fitted someone’s agenda so, since I could not have accepted the restrictions of the job anyway, I withdrew my application.

 Most countries rely on international funds for their Mine Action activities.
-They have little choice but to accept UN leadership and apply the UN systems and templates that we have all seen and “admired” around the world.
+They have little choice but to accept UN leadership and apply the UN systems and templates that we have all seen and admired around the world.
 Libya does not need to do that.
 After things stabilise, Libya’s income means that the international agencies will withdraw.
 It’s problems are not the same as elsewhere.
 The context is unique.
-The people are educated and proud.
+The currency has not collapsed, the people are educated and proud.
 The Libyans want to establish their own systems that suit their context and will be genuinely sustainable without outside control.
 Without the same wealth, Croatia went its own way and its efforts have not been less effective than any UN led efforts elsewhere.
 Libya can do this too and the UN should help, not introduce confusion and pretend that they have not made critical mistakes.

 To avoid others being held to account for these words, I have resigned my membership of LMAC today.
-All “blame” for my responding to their request and trying to be genuinely supportive of a national endeavour is mine alone.
+All blame for my responding to their request and trying to be genuinely supportive of a national endeavour is mine alone.
 My thanks and my apologies to all who have encouraged me in my efforts to support Libya and LMAC.
 Please continue to support Libya and LMAC yourselves.
 And please encourage the UNSMIL effort to genuinely do likewise.